mosaic-jasondebolt/phoenix/Phoenix/README.md

 6. Create a git commit and push your new parameter files to the master branch of your project.

 ### Deployment Shell Scripts
+Phoenix uses shell scripts for deploying both CloudFormation stacks and Lambda functions.
+There are 3 types of shell scripts within Phoenix:

+1. Account Specific
+2. Project Specific
+3. Developer Environment Specific

+The account specific shell scripts deploy CloudFormation stacks that can be shared account multiple Phoenix projects in the same AWS account.
+This currently includes dev/testing/prod VPC stacks and the Jenkins stack (which is optional).
+These scripts are mostly used by DevOps when creating a new AWS account.

+The project specific shell scripts deploy CloudFormation stacks and Lambda functions shared by all environments within a single Phoenix project.
+This includes S3 buckets, ECR repos, GitHub webhook infrastructure, the main project pipeline, ACM/SSL certificates, etc. These scripts are mostly used by DevOps when creating a new AWS account, but may also be used by a project team lead to alter the pipeline or to add global SSM parameters.

+The developer environment specific shell scripts deploy "developer cloud" CloudFormation stacks and Lambda functions.
+These shell scripts make up the bulk of shell scripts within Phoenix are used mostly be developers who make changes to AWS infrastructure via CloudFormation templates.

+All shell scripts within Phoenix follow the same pattern:
+1. Validate shell script arguments
+2. Extract properties from the "template-ssm-globals-macro-params.json" file and store in local variables.
+3. Build Lambda zip bundles and upload to S3 bucket (optional step)
+4. Massage the CloudFormation template and parameter file a little (Set VERSION_ID, make macro name unique, etc.)
+5. Validate the CloudFormation template
+6. Create and execute CloudFormation change set

+#### Account Specific Shell Scripts

+#### Project Specific Shell Scripts

+#### Developer Environment Specific Shell Scripts

+A dev deploy script is a shell script within Phoenix that matches the file pattern of "deploy-dev-*.sh".
+There are currently 13 such scripts, all of which deploy one or more dev environment CloudFormation stacks.
+All [Environment Specific Stacks](#environment-specific-stacks) have dev deployment scripts.

 ### CodeBuild buildspec.yml Files